ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/meaningful-visualizations.md

 ## Project: Build a chart to show a network using D3.js

-> This lesson folder includes a `solution` folder where you can find the completed project, for your reference.
+> This section includes a `solution` folder where you can find the completed project, for your reference.

 1. Follow the instructions in the README.md file in the starter folder's root.
 Make sure you have NPM and Node.js running on your machine before installing your project's dependencies.